MicrosoftDocs/bot-docs/articles/channel-connect-teams.md

 ---
 # Connect a bot to Microsoft Teams

 Bots in production should be added to Microsoft Teams as part of an app.
-Read the [Create a bot](https://docs.microsoft.com/microsoftteams/platform/concepts/bots/bots-create) and [Test and debug your Microsoft Teams bot](https://docs.microsoft.com/microsoftteams/platform/concepts/bots/bots-test) articles for more information.
+Read [Create a bot](https://docs.microsoft.com/microsoftteams/platform/concepts/bots/bots-create) and [Test and debug your Microsoft Teams bot](https://docs.microsoft.com/microsoftteams/platform/concepts/bots/bots-test) in the Microsoft Teams documents for more information.

 ## Test a bot in Microsoft Teams

 > [!IMPORTANT]
 > Adding a bot by GUID, for anything other than testing purposes, is not recommended.
 Doing so severely limits the functionality of a bot.
 Bots in production should be added to Teams as part of an app.
-See [Create a bot](https://docs.microsoft.com/microsoftteams/platform/concepts/bots/bots-create) and [Test and debug your Microsoft Teams bot](https://docs.microsoft.com/microsoftteams/platform/concepts/bots/bots-test).
+Read [Create a bot](https://docs.microsoft.com/microsoftteams/platform/concepts/bots/bots-create) and [Test and debug your Microsoft Teams bot](https://docs.microsoft.com/microsoftteams/platform/concepts/bots/bots-test) in the Microsoft Teams documents for more information.

 To add the Microsoft Teams channel, open the bot in the [Azure portal](https://portal.azure.com), click the **Channels** blade, and then click **Teams**.